Correa keys Astros’ big inning in 6-3 win over Indians

 The Astros didn’t miss designated hitter Yordan Álvarez, who blasted a 446-foot home run into the center-field bullpens Thursday. Álvarez was placed on the paternity list, but Taylor Jones, called up to take his place, had two hits, including an RBI double in the second.
 Chas McCormick drove in two runs.

 Left fielder Eddie Rosario was also out for the Indians after leaving Thursday’s game with right abdominal tightness.
-Designated hitter Franmil Reyes was activated Friday after being out since May 23 with a strained oblique and was 3 for 5.

 BROTHERLY HELP